Spend the weekend researching your next trip, but when it comes to booking hold off until Tuesday morning to save money. We explain all.

 Midweek flights are less popular, hence the lower prices.

-But Saturday afternoons can be good value as most weekend travellers want to fly out first thing on a Saturday morning or the night before.
+But Saturday afternoons can also be good value as most weekend travellers want to fly out first thing on a Saturday morning or the night before.

 If you're booking hotels independently, look for deals that don't have cancellation fees attached.